Kirkland & Ellis

 Founded in Chicago in 1909 by Robert McCormick, heir to the Chicago Tribune, the firm takes its name from two partners behind its early growth: Weymouth Kirkland, a talented trial lawyer; and Howard Ellis, his associate.

 Today, the firm has more than 4,000 lawyers across 21 offices worldwide.
-As of 2024, its gross revenue stands at $7.2 billion - comfortably the most of any law firm in the world.
+As of 2026, its gross revenue stands at $10.5 billion - comfortably the highest of any law firm in the world.

 Among Kirkland’s fastest-growing offices is its London office, which celebrated its 30th birthday in 2024.